peekxc/spirit_paper/notes/includes/applications.typ

 == Low memory persistence computations <sec:low_memory>

 One particular limitation of the persistence computation is its space usage.
 Though the initial boundary matrices (when explicitly constructed) are known to be sparse, both the constitutive matrices storing the reduced boundary chains ($R$) and the cycle representatives ($V$) are known to lose their sparsity throughout the duration of the reduction.
 As the number of non-zeros in $R$ affects the performance of reduction, analyzing the worst and average-case amount of "fill-in" is a subject of recent research @bauer2022keeping.
 Though the average case complexity is far better than the worst case, space usage is a well known to be one of the barriers antagonizing the scalability of the persistence computation.
-As the persistence diagram may be entirely determined by rank computations, we may extend the time and space complexity results from @prop:spectral_rank_complexity directly to the computation of persistence diagrams via Chen and Kerbers divide-and-conquer approach @chen2013output.
+As the persistence diagram may be entirely determined by rank computations, the time and space complexity results from @prop:spectral_rank_complexity extend directly to the computation of persistence diagrams via Chen and Kerbers divide-and-conquer approach @chen2013output.

 #figure([
 	#image("../images/ripser_vs_laplacian.png", width: 65%)],